rea725/plaidcloud-docs/README.md

 ## Thank you for your Help!

-PlaidCloud documentation is important because it helps our customers, allows people to be self-sufficient, and provides a positive feedback loop for prospective customers to feel they have the information necessary to get started.
+PlaidCloud documentation is important because it helps our user community, allows people to be self-sufficient, and provides a positive feedback loop for prospective community members to feel they have the information necessary to get started.